|

 very complimentary part of the sword that completes the

-artisan, and most of my customers are purchasing very
+artisan, and most of my customers are purchasing functional art.
+The

-metal chapes are handmade for each order to the design
+metal chapes are specific to each order and to the

-specification of the customer.
-The leather I use is the
+design specification of the customer.
+The leather I use

 Leather patterns

-and decorations are an essential part of our work, and
+and decorations are an essential part of my work, and

 is a signature feature to a DBK scabbard.